 Start with a unique personal statement tailored specifically to you.
-In your CV, you need to address who you are, what you have to offer, what you are aiming for in your career and you need to let the reader understand the type of impact you will have in their company, should you be employed.
+Your personal statement should summarise your CV, which should address who you are, what you have to offer, and what you are aiming for in your career.
+Most crucially, you need to let the hiring manager, interviewer, or employer understand the type of impact you will have in their company, should you be employed.
 Our CV template includes a personal statement example to help you secure a job interview. employed.

 When I worked in manufacturing, I designed hardware and assisted with the verification process, developing and performing tests to ensure compliance and manufacturing validity.
 My role focused on creating various components and working from the initial conception stage through to manufacturing.
 The position suited my excellent attention to detail and analytical skills.